rcky844/knowledge-handbook/Chemistry/Industrial Chemistry/Green chemistry.md

    An industrial process is greener when no waste (side products other than products) is produced.
 (Maximizes atom economy)

 2. **Using less hazardous chemical synthesis**
-   An industrial process is greener when no toxic reactants are not involved.
+   An industrial process is greener when hazardous reactants are not involved.

 3. **Using safer chemical products**
    Chemicals synthesized should be safe to use and not harm the environment.